 President/ Chief Executive Officer

 Dr. Blau co-founded the Michigan School of Professional Psychology (originally the Center for Humanistic Studies Graduate School) in 1980.
 She has had a long-standing commitment to furthering its mission as a unique and outstanding graduate school.
 Prior to becoming its president in 2012, Dr. Blau held multiple academic and administrative roles at the school, including masters and doctoral faculty, masters program chair, accreditation coordinator, and dean of academic affairs.
 Dr. Blau has been a proponent of creative and experiential teaching, the integration of technology in learning, and broad dissemination of scholarship.
 During the majority of her tenure at MiSPP Dr. Blau maintained an active clinical practice.
 Currently, Dr. Blau frequently presents on her areas of expertise at national and international professional conferences.
+She also serves on the Executive Board of the Society for Humanistic Psychology (APA Division 32) and the Advisory Board of the Existential Humanistic Institute.

 Diane K. Zalapi, MS